sorskoot/sorskoot-website/content/slides.md

 +++
 menu = "main"
-title = "slides"
+title = "Slides"
 type = "slides"
 weight = 8
-date = "25-2-2010"
+date = "29-2-2026"
 +++

-These are the slides from presentations I gave in the past.
+Throughout the years, I've given a lot of talks at conferences and meetups.
+Here you can find a selection of slides from those talks.
+If you want to know more about a specific talk, feel free to contact me.